Permaculture and potager gardens combined together create a wonderful garden design.

 One of the goals of permaculture is to store energy and make the best use of your landscape.
 You cannot do this without observation first.
 Before you do plant your potager, be sure to make sure it’s in the best location.
 Usually zone 1 is easier to design than your other permaculture zones, because it’s close to your home.
 It really depends on your backyard though, for us, we have huge herds of elk that come through our acreage.
 We built our potager not directly out of our front door, but behind the house (still super close!) because it already had some fencing.

 Permaculture loves to replicate nature by increasing biodiversity.
 What does that mean?
 It means that plants intermixed with each other, instead of just one row of something, is better for creating an ecosystem.
 Some gardeners don’t like this method of gardening because they are used to neat little rows or like the ease of weeding with tools or tilling.
-Creating biodiversity has huge benefits though, it helps to attract good bugs, repel the bad, deter pests, increase yields and conserve energy.
-I’ve talked about the benefits of polyculture gardening in this post.
+Creating biodiversity has huge benefits though, it helps to attract good bugs, repel the bad bugs, deter pests, increase yields and conserve energy.

 Instead of growing your crops in neat little rows, consider growing your crops in layers.

 This is one way you can increase yield by interplanting and underplanting around other plants.
 You can also create mini plant guilds to increase biodiversity.
 Grow kale, nasturtiums, onions, lettuce, calendula and carrots for example together.
 Another plant guild common with permaculture is the 3 sisters guild (picture below).

 Another example is tomato companion planting, you might grow tall tomato plants and interplant with onions and underplant with calendula, marigolds and basil.
 By mixing plants, herbs, flowers like azaleas, and vegetables you can create not only a visually appealing garden, but also help to deter pests or attract good bugs to eat the bad ones with organic pest control.